 2. Click Add.
 The Select an Application Template page appears.

-3. Scroll to SAML Cloud Integrations and click Generic SAML Application.
-The Add Generic SAML Application page appears.
+4. Click Generic SAML Application.
+The Add Generic SAML General page appears.

-9. If available, use the Upload Metadata XML file option to auto-populate the following fields, if available in the file:
+a.
+If you have a metadata file from your Service Provider, use the Upload Metadata XML file option to auto-populate the following fields, if available in the file:

 to select the file.
 The Metadata